Advanced technology and expert radiologists make Rutland Regional Medical Center one of New England’s most advanced diagnostic imaging centers.

 A team of dedicated diagnostic imaging nurses ensure patients receive care that’s as high-touch as it is high-tech.
 Overseen by a clinical nurse manager, these nurses greet each patient and perform all needed prep work, as well as manage any necessary medications and monitoring – a process proven to improve patient safety and efficiency, along with the patient’s overall experience.

-Diagnostic imaging staff also supports the hospital’s Breast Care Program, which offers advanced imaging as a key component of its comprehensive breast health and cancer care.
+The diagnostic imaging staff supports the hospital’s Breast Care Program, which offers advanced imaging as a key component of its comprehensive breast health and cancer care.
+Imaging services include diagnostic mammogram, breast ultrasound, breast MRI and minimally invasive biopsy.
+Each patient receives individualized support from our Certified Breast Patient Care Navigator.

 To make accessing, examining and sharing images as quick and effective as possible, all scans are created, saved and transferred via a state-of-the-art, digital teleradiology system.